-PURPOSE The Investment Policy provides a clear description of the fund's investment It establishes the modus operandi of the team, ensuring all the critical step the team.
-The Process Manual describes the standard processes followed transaction and portfolio management, from sourcing to exit. the team, ensuring all the critical steps ar bes the standard processes followed by th e taken to maximiz e the quality of investing achieved by WHY THIS MATTERS It guides the manager in what investments to make and how to manage the portfolio within a risk level of high-quality investment decisions and effective risk management rely on a consistent approach, in clear workflow and structured due diligence framework.
-The manual is central in staff onboarding, helps win investor confidence. including standardized procedures, a Does your Investment Policy contain FOUNDATIONAL EXPANDED the key elements suitable for your stage ?
-Checklist () Checklist () How do you know your Investment Policy is achieving its purpose?
+PURPOSE The Investment Policy provides a clear description of the fund's investment processes and procedures to implement the fund strategy.
+It establishes the modus operandi of the team, ensuring all the critical steps are taken to maximize the quality of investing achieved by the team.
+The Process Manual describes the standard processes followed by the management for deal sourcing, assessment, approval, transaction and portfolio management, from sourcing to exit.
+WHY THIS MATTERS It guides the manager in what investments to make and how to manage the portfolio within a risk level acceptable to investors.
+Consistently high-quality investment decisions and effective risk management rely on a consistent approach, including standardized procedures, a clear workflow and structured due diligence framework.
+The manual is central in staff onboarding, collection of performance data and helps win investor confidence.
+Does your Investment Policy contain FOUNDATIONAL EXPANDED the key elements suitable for your stage ?
+Checklist (Annex 9 & 10) Checklist (Annex 9 & 10) How do you know your Investment Policy is achieving its purpose?
 Your investment strategy is clear, investments are in line with the objectives of the fund, your investment team is well briefed on the investment process and you are generating financial and impact returns in line with investor expectations.
 The management team is clear about the steps from start to finish of the investment process.